 Check the JUNK folder in your email, as sometimes alerts might go there.

 It is not possible to send alerts to Distribution or O365 groups.
-Only Security groups are supported.
+Only mail-enabled security groups are supported.

 You cannot customize alert email templates; you need to use Microsoft FLOW or SharePoint Designer Workflow to achieve those.

 This issue may occur if permissions aren't granted to the user's account in order to access the sites, the library, or the list in which the user wants to use alert functionality.
 This means that users must have permissions to the list or to the library for alerts and to the task list for tasks and for workflows.